 - A strong focus on process - Americans have "the right to life, liberty, and the pursuit of happiness" as their founding principles.
 Canada and the UK are focused more on the right to good government, as it states in the Canadian constitution.

 - Expensive real estate.
 Perhaps this is not an admirable commonality, but Toronto and Vancouver particularly, are now "world class" cities in terms of real estate prices, right up there with London.

 Some of the differences between Canada and the UK, in the context of a potential move back:

-- Differences in mind frame - The UK is oriented towards its own internal culture and that of Europe, and further abroad, than it is toward Canada.
+- Differences in mind frame - The UK is oriented towards its own internal culture, the cultures of Europe, and cultures further abroad.
+It has little to do with Canadian culture.
 Canada is a nice ex-colony, but not really where "life happens".
 For example, there are few television shows in the UK that put Canada at the centre of daily attention.
-(Fun fact: Many people in Canada watch "Coronation Street"!)
+Fun fact: The reverse is not true: Many people in Canada watch "Coronation Street"!

-Canada's main focus is towards the U.S. in mind and culture.
+Canada's main focus is towards the U.S. in mind frame and culture.
 We do 70% of our economic trade with America and get most of our entertainment from America, too.
-Especially in these trying political times right now, the focus our attention is largely on what is happening in the U.S.
+Especially in these trying political times, the focus of our attention is largely on what is happening in the U.S.

-This is a key difference.
-To many from Britain, Canada can seem like an extension of the U.S. in terms of mind frame.
+This is a key differenc: To many from the UK, Canada can seem like an extension of the U.S. in terms of ways of thinking.